Loc: Kvichak Bay west

 We went food shopping, the usual heap loaded shopping cart, and already started in front of the supermarket to unbox most of the products while waiting for Jutta to pick us up.

 Next job was to fly from Anchorage to King Salmon with our new purchase…they required a hard shell case and declaration.
-The former we didn’t purchase (yet), and hoped to get around with a tight bundle of gun, two paddles, fishing rod, bear fence poles and other gear up to 50 pounds of weight, wrapped in multiple layers of bubble wrap.
-Jutta waited standby, if we would have to present and unwrap our “hard shell” case (and maybe had to go and buy a real one…), but the check in lady was just happy we declared that there was a gun inside and took the bundle as it was.
+The former we didn’t purchase (yet) and hoped to get around with a tight bundle of the gun, two paddles, fishing rod, bear fence poles and other gear up to 50 pounds of weight, wrapped in multiple layers of bubble wrap.
+Jutta waited for standby if we would have to present and unwrap our “hard shell” case (and maybe had to go and buy a real one…), but the check-in lady was just happy we declared that there was a gun inside and took the bundle as it was.
 We got one half of a ticket, which we should present in King Salmon before we would be allowed to get our gun-bundle…no one cared about that when we picked our luggage…that’s Alaska!